-The TOE comprises of at least:
+The TOE comprises of at least

-• the circuitry of the MRTD's chip (the integrated circuit, IC),

-• the IC Dedicated Software with the parts IC Dedicated Test Software and IC Dedicated Support Software,

-- the IC Embedded Software (operating system), - the eTravel 3.0 application on MultiApp V4.2 Open Platform. - The GDP Applet - The associated guidance documentation. - A cryptographic library developed by Gemalto (the cryptographic library proposed by the chip supplier is not used). - Note: - The TOE comprises as well the MultiApp v4.2 Open Platform [ST-Platform].
-It uses it services but has been evaluated separately.
+- the circuitry of the MRTD's chip (the integrated circuit, IC), - the IC Dedicated Software with the parts IC Dedicated Test Software and IC Dedicated Support Software. - the IC Embedded Software (operating system), - the eTravel 2.5.A application on MultiApp V5.0.A Open Platform. - The GDP Applet - The associated guidance documentation. - A cryptographic library developed by Thales (the cryptographic library proposed by the chip supplier is not used).

+The MultiApp V5.0.A is an open platform [ST-Platform].